Sunday, 24 July 2022

 HISTORY

-This Golden temple has a long History since 16th Century.
-The Golden temple and Punjab was on the passage of Muslim invaders in to India, the Sikhs faced many challenges, which includes loss of property and lives, which are etched in the memories of Sikhs, which may continue to centuries.
-Golden temple was viewed as a main target by the Mughal rulers and Afghan Sultans.
-Thanks to Golden temple and Wikipedia web sites for the information and Photographs.
+This Golden temple has a long history since the 16th Century.
+The Golden Temple and Punjab were on the passage of Muslim invaders into India, the Sikhs faced many challenges, which included loss of property and lives, which are etched in the memories of Sikhs, and may continue for centuries.
+Golden Temple was viewed as a main target by the Mughal rulers and Afghan Sultans.
+Thanks to Golden Temple and Wikipedia websites for the information and Photographs.
 The History goes like this….

-The land for the Amritsar or Amrit Sarovar, Sri Harmandir Sahib and the Township was acquired by the earlier Guru Sahibs on payment or free of cost from Zamindars ( Land Lords ) of native Villages.
-As advised by Sri Guru Amar Dass, the 3rd Sikh Guru, Sri Guru Ram Dass Starts the excavation of Sarovar ( Holy Tank ) and construction of Harmandir Sahib in 1574 - 1577 CE.
-The construction of Sarovar and the Town believed to be started simultaneously in the year 1570 and completed in 1577 CE.
+The land for the Amritsar or Amrit Sarovar, Sri Harmandir Sahib, and the Township was acquired by the earlier Guru Sahibs on payment or free of cost from Zamindars ( Land Lords ) of native Villages.
+As advised by Sri Guru Amar Dass, the 3rd Sikh Guru, Sri Guru Ram Dass Started the excavation of Sarovar ( Holy Tank ) and construction of Harmandir Sahib in 1574 - 1577 CE.
+The construction of Sarovar and the Town is believed to have started simultaneously in the year 1570 and was completed in 1577 CE.

-The Amritsar or Amrit Sarovar was latter brick lined by Sri Guru Arjan Dev, the 5th Sikh Guru on December 15th, 1588 CE.
+The Amritsar or Amrit Sarovar was later brick-lined by Sri Guru Arjan Dev, the 5th Sikh Guru on December 15th, 1588 CE.

 Guru Arjan Sahib installed the Sri Guru Granth Sahib, the holy Text of Sikhs after its compilation at Sri Harmandir Sahib on August 1604 CE.
 A devout Sikh Baba Budha was appointed as a head priest or Granthi ie the reader of Guru Granth Sahib.